Ibtisam34/To-do-list/README.md

-Its a  my first page of CAPSTONE PROJECT as per the requirements of the project.
+Its a  my first page of list  PROJECT as per the requirements of the project.
 It is designed using HTML and CSS  & JAVASCRIPT.

 ## Built With